Shellgate/apt-servers-optimal/README.md

 - **Always run as root (`sudo`).**
 - Backups are stored in `/etc/apt/` (as `sources-cleanup-backup-*`).
 You can delete old backups if needed.
 - If the network is down or all mirrors fail, nothing is changed and you can always restore a backup.
-- Works on all Ubuntu flavors and derivatives.
+- Works on all Ubuntu flavors and derivates.

 ---